KossySteve/HTML_Linter_Capstone_project/README.md

 - Ruby

 ## How to run linter?
-- You can run ./lib/html_validator.rb file on your terminal.
+- You can run ./lib/html_linter.rb file on your terminal.
+- If you want to use another html document you can write the file path in the object of Linter claas.

 ## What is a good or bad code based on this linter?
 # Examples?